jaked122/bytecoin/WhatBytecoin.md

 1. Proof-of-Contribution
 	* how it is different from proof-of-work
 	* proof-of-contribution is effectively a reputation system
+	* tethering the currency to a network with real value

+2. Conditional Spending
+	* enabling risk free interactions
+	* limited language to protect parsers

+3. Subchains
+	* unspendable wallets
+	* (?) multiple options for validating subblocks
+	* keynodes
+	* (?) confirming via file hosting
+	* (?) confirming via hashcash
+	* (?) confirming via primes?

+3. Justice Transactions
+	* pay extra to punish the provider
+	* importance of anonymity to minimize malice

-2. Definitions
+4. Definitions

-3. Progression of the block chain
+5. Progression of the block chain
 	* what is a block chain and why one is needed
 	(!) * what is stored in the bytecoin block chain
 	* finding blocks